springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-For accessibility, do not use a fieldset without an accompanying legend.
+Do not use a fieldset without an accompanying legend.
 If a legend is not appropriate, neither is a fieldset; just use fields without a fieldset parent.

 A fieldset can include one or more nested fieldsets.
 If you are including headings in your fieldsets, be careful to use a heading level that reflects the nesting level.
 For example, if a fieldset’s legend uses `<h2>`, any child fieldset within it should use `<h3>` or no heading level at all.